windan11/windan11.github.io/_posts/2018-09-14-semantic-html.md

 There are many articles on the internet emphasizing the importance of using meaningful HTML.
 One such article is Aaron Gustafson's ["Conversational Semantics"](https://alistapart.com/article/conversational-semantics) that discusses on how semantic HTML can convey different and meaningful sound on devices such as Alexa, Cortana, and Siri.
 I'd recommend you give it a read.
 Aaron does a great job providing different examples to give you an idea why and how different tags sound different.

-To learn more about [Semantic HTML](https://internetingishard.com/html-and-css/semantic-html/), Oliver James provides great visuals in his tutorial that I enjoy learning and looking.
+To learn more about [Semantic HTML](https://internetingishard.com/html-and-css/semantic-html/), Oliver James provides great visuals in his tutorial on what is semantic HTML and how it should looks like.

 Cheers,